Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Leading up to the middle of February, a local challenger rises with India’s disruptive e-commerce law, Alibaba makes its move towards further developments in Singapore, and Indonesia’s logistics challenges could set back e-commerce growth.

-Meanwhile, Amazon’s grocery service slowly returns in India after e-commerce disruption.
-Many of the products in Amazon India were forcefully removed after India’s new e-commerce curbs.
+Meanwhile, Amazon’s grocery service slowly returns in India after e-commerce disruption2.
+Many of the products in Amazon India were forcefully removed after India’s new e-commerce curbs3.
 However, the platform has recovered after restructuring to be compliant with the new law.
 Some of Amazon’s products are now sold via third-party vendors where Amazon doesn’t have direct or indirect equity stakes.

 Poor logistics hold back Indonesian e-commerce from ‘quantum’ leap, according to a study by Accenture.
 Indonesia has all the ingredients needed for flourishing e-commerce growth, but the country’s poor logistics makes delivery to remote areas outside Java costly.
 This problem is further compounded with the archipelago spread out over 17,000 islands.
 Sorting out this problem could save 11% to 25% on products shopped online compared with brick and mortar outlets, and platforms like Ralali and Tokopedia are leading the way by working with warehousing services to reduce last mile delivery costs.